harichandan-6/example_1/README.md

 # example_1
-this is comparing files from the example given
+this is comparing files from the example of what was given